If you’ve been using Spotify’s free plan to stream music, you know it carries a sleek interface, tons of music, great discovery features, and more.

 — Dalton Trout (@DTrout22) July 14, 2016

-It’s not odd at all to get your music almost exclusively from Spotify — it saves space on your computer because you don’t have to amass a huge collection of MP3s, listening to an album and deciding you don’t like it doesn’t mean you just wasted $10, and it’s easy to share music with friends and keep it accessible across your multiple devices.
+It’s not odd at all to get your music almost exclusively from Spotify.
+It saves space on your computer because you don’t have to amass a huge collection of MP3s.
+You can check out a new artist and decide you don’t like it without wasting $10, plus it’s easy to share music with friends and access your collection across multiple devices.

 There are only two scenarios in which Spotify Premium isn’t worth the cost: you already subscribe to another music streaming service, or you only use Spotify a little bit each month.
 If you already have a massive music collection and only use Spotify to check out a new artist here and there, you might not care about the ads or mobile access.
 In that case, Premium wouldn’t be worth the cost.